 Your preschooler performs more involved scientific investigations, and are given many opportunities to express themselves through art.
-We also teach academics, and have class meetings times, while encouraging and teaching those all-important social skills as a preparation for pre-kindergarten.
+We also teach academics, and have class meetings times, while encouraging and teaching those all-important social skills for Kindergarten readiness.

 At Blue Skies Exploration Academy, our Pre-K Program facilitates the development of cognitive, language, math, science, and social skills.
 We help your child solidify their knowledge base for kindergarten readiness.
 The skills of questioning, hypothesizing, exploring, and problem-solving is the main focus of our Pre-Kindergarten program.
 Your child has fun learning while they perform unique investigations on gravity, buoyancy, color and light, and many other topics.

 We embed academic kindergarten readiness skills into our curriculum.
 Pre-K students also have ample opportunity to express their creativity in our art studio.

 Additionally, Blue Skies became a state partner-provider for Colorado’s Universal Pre-K (UPK) program; children who turn four years of age before October 1 qualify for 15 hours per week of free pre-K instruction for 36 weeks.
 Colorado’s program is especially beneficial because it is not income-based; families with certain qualifiers may receive up to 30 hours weekly.

 Our outdoor classroom area is a very important part of our curriculum.
 We take great pride in our gardens and greenhouse.
 The children are completely involved in every process.